the practical kitchen

 • When testing to see if the bagel chips are fully dry, look for the thickest chips on the sheet pan — if the thickest ones are dried throughout (they snap neatly and don't have any chewy texture when you bite them) then it's safe to assume the thinner ones are fully dried too!

-• Homemade bagel chips are so good on their own but also great as a snack dipped in cream cheese or homemade goat cheese, creamy hummus, spinach and artichoke dip, easy guacamole, and more!
+• Homemade bagel chips are so good on their own but also great as a snack dipped in cream cheese or my homemade goat cheese, spinach and artichoke dip, this easy guacamole, and more!

 📖 Recipe